s3-orchestrator

 func (*PendingReaper) ProcessPendingQueue

-func (r *PendingReaper) ProcessPendingQueue(ctx context.Context) (resolved, failed int)
+func (r *PendingReaper) ProcessPendingQueue(ctx context.Context) WorkSummary

 ProcessPendingQueue runs one reaper tick: fetch stale intents, HEAD their destinations, and promote or drop based on what the backend reports.
 Returns the number of intents that completed (committed or dropped) and the number that failed (left for the next tick).